Nandini455/Data_Mining_SNAPP/README.md

 The programming language used in this project is Python.
 The following libraries were used for data analysis and data visualization and to build a classifier for prediction.

 Pandas: For loading the dataset and performing data wrangling
-Matplotlib: For data visualization.
+<br>Matplotlib: For data visualization.
-Seaborn: For data visualization.
+<br>Seaborn: For data visualization.
-NumPy: For some math operations in predictions.
+<br>NumPy: For some math operations in predictions.
-Statsmodels: For statistical computations
+<br>Statsmodels: For statistical computations

 ## Purpose of analysis, prediction and evaluation